mustapha1509/mustapha1509/README.md

 - Technical supervision of the entire project lifecycle: analysis, architecture, development, testing, and deployment (Docker, Red Hat Enterprise Linux).

 #### Full stack web developer - PECULIUM (01/2017 – 04/2024 | Remote)
-  Within a team composed of a project manager, developers, data scientists and DevOps architects, I have carried out numerous missions on projects in the Blockchain and web3 sector:
+Within a team composed of a project manager, developers, data scientists, and DevOps architects, I have carried out numerous missions on projects in the Blockchain and web3 sector:
 - Development of Python API within the Flask framework.
-- Integration of the Stripe and PayPal payment system.
+- Integration of the Stripe and PayPal payment systems.
 - Development of PHP administration interface within the Laravel framework.
 - Development of several frontal interfaces in ReactJs/NextJs/Vue Js.
-- Development of a web3 module (connect the portfolio, sign and send transactions via Metamask.) with nodeJs + contribution to the development of two solidity smart contracts (token + NFT).
+- Development of a web3 module (connect the portfolio, sign, and send transactions via Metamask) with nodeJs + contribution to the development of two solidity smart contracts (token + NFT).
-- Use of Google Cloud Services (GCP) for deploying services on kubernetes, database and file storage.
+- Use of Google Cloud Services (GCP) for deploying services on Kubernetes, database, and file storage.
-- Containerisation of applications using Docker, Kubernetes and Jenkins CI/CD pipelines.
+- Containerization of applications using Docker, Kubernetes, and Jenkins CI/CD pipelines.

 #### Senior Web Developer - Tunisie Catering (Jun 2012 - Nov 2016 | Tunis, Tunisia)
 - Development of a web application:
   - Purchase
   - Airline flight planning
   - Follow-up of the primary material
   - Inventory management
   - Sale
   - Administration and maintenance of the application.

 #### Senior Web Developer - TopSet Security (Jan 2009 - May 2012 | Tunis, Tunisia)
-  - Development of an on-line learning site + administration interface with PHP, MySql, Javascript and CSS.
+- Development of an online learning site + administration interface with PHP, MySql, JavaScript, and CSS.
 - Integration of a prepaid card payment module.
-  - Fixed bugs on existing website
+- Fixed bugs on existing website.

 ### Web Developer (Stage Initialization) - Print secure (Sep 2008 - Aug 2009 | Tunis, Tunisia)
 - Development of the company's website.
-  - Managing IT equipment (maintenance, installation)
+- Managing IT equipment (maintenance, installation).

 ---